 A.R.S. § 43-1164: A credit is provided for installing one or more solar energy devices for commercial or industrial purposes in the taxpayer's trade or business.
 The credit is 10% of the installed cost of the device, not to exceed \$25,000 per taxpayer per building or \$50,000 total in a year.
 This credit must be approved by the Arizona Commerce Authority.
+The repeal date for taxable years from and after December 31, 2018 was set when the credit was enacted.
+Carry forward is allowed for five years after that date.

 A.R.S. § 43-1164.01: A refundable credit is allowed for expanding or locating qualified renewable energy operations in Arizona.
 The credit is up to 10% of the taxpayer's total capital investment in Arizona if 1.5 new full-time employment positions are created for each \$500,000 of new capital investment for manufacturing operations or one new full-time employment position is created for each \$200,000 in capital investment for headquarters.
-For other qualifying renewable energy investment, the credit is 10% of \$500,000 for each 1.5 new full-time employment positions created in manufacturing operations or 10% of \$200,000 for each one full-time employment position created for headquarters, neither of which can exceed 10% of the taxpayer's total capital investment.
+For other qualifying renewable energy investment, the credit is 10% of \$500,000 for each 1.5 new full-time employment positions created in manufacturing operations or 10% of \$200,000 for each 0.5 new full-time employment position created for headquarters, neither of which can exceed 10% of the taxpayer's total capital investment.
 Approval from the Arizona Commerce Authority is required.
 This credit was repealed for taxable years from and after December 31, 2017.